andremann/SKG-IF/docs/source/datasources.rst

 Properties
 ==========
-This section is to describe the metadata fields for the Data sources.
+This section describes the metadata fields for the Data sources.

 Local identifier